bvds/andes/documentation/install.md

 to the Andes help server and serves other static content.
 See [Server Documentaton](server.html) for more information.

-This installation uses sbcl for lisp, Apache for the web server, mysql for the database, and g++ for the solver.
+This installation uses sbcl for lisp, Apache for the web server, MySQL for the database, and g++ for the solver.
 It has been tested on Linux (RedHat Enterprise 5.4, CentOS 5.4) and OS X (10.4 and 10.6).